afshin-dev/faker-nest-backend/README.md

 ## Description

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+[Nest](https://github.com/nestjs/nest) faker is a backend for generating fake data with nest js framework

 ## Installation